horizon7006/Dumbtro/README.md

 Just a literal dumb Balatro mod i made.
 Nothing else.

 ## How to download?
 First, Install [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded](https://github.com/Steamodded/smods).
-Then put this mod into the mods folder.
+Then put this mod into the mods folder. or just install it from the [Balatro Mod Manager](https://github.com/skyline69/balatro-mod-manager).